Skip to main content

 Each state has different tax filing requirements.
 Some have no requirements at all, and others have requirements that we take care of when we file with the IRS.

-The information below was last updated in December 2023.
+The information below was last updated in December 2024.

-Our service will automatically transmit 1099-NEC information to the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin.
+Our service will automatically transmit 1099-NEC information to the following states: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, and Wisconsin.

 If your state is not listed above, please consult with your state's revenue or taxation website.
 In most cases, nothing additional is required.
 However, each state is different and it is your responsibility to comply with deadlines and filing requirements imposed by your state taxing authority.